Cookie Policy

 The First Global Age

-Driving Question: How did the first ongoing connections among the hemispheres promote change both globally and regionally?
+Driving Question: How did the first ongoing connections between the hemispheres promote change both globally and regionally?

-2. Use close-reading skills to evaluate and analyze the historical narrative of the formation of a new global age.
+1. Evaluate the historical narrative of expanding networks and the formation of a new global age.

 STEP 2